genomic-surveillance/krakenflu/README.md

 ### Overview of the inner workings
 The two classes that do the heavy lifting are ```TaxonomyHandler``` and ```FastaHandler```.
 The process is orchestrated by a class ```KrakenDbBuilder``` and assisted by common functionality in ```utils```.
 The ```TaxonomyHandler``` reads the NCBI taxonomy files ```nodes.dmp``` and ```names.dmp``` while ```FastaHanlder``` deals with the sequence files.
 The ```TaxonomyHandler``` class provides methods for adding the new taxonomy nodes as described in [Modifications to the influenza taxonomy](#modifications-to-the-influenza-taxonomy).
 It adds nodes for every possible segment of every possible type A and type B segment, regardless of whether we have any isolates to match them.
 This is in keeping with the overall design of kraken2 databases, which use the NCBI taxonomy - and therefore nodes for every organism classified in it - regardless of whether or not a particular database provides sequence data for each of those organisms.
 For influenza A, the new nodes include all possible sub-type nodes for segments 4 and 6.
 There are 18 known H subtypes and 11 known N subtypes.
 For influenza B, there are no sub-type specific segment parent nodes.
 Instead, all segment nodes for influenza B are at the same level.
 The ```TaxonomyHandler``` provides a method that identifies the correct new parent node for any influenza isolate segment by its name and attaches the isolate segment sequence to the correct new parent.
 As an example: a sequence named "Influenza A (A/California/07/2009(H1N1)) segment 4" would be attached as a child node to the new taxonomy node "Influenza A H1 segment 4", in turn a child of "Influenza A segment 4".

 __Caveat__: at present, the code relies on isolate names having an entry in the NCBI taxonomy names.dmp file.
 Thus, an isolate sequence in a FASTA file from outside of NCBI will not be added to the taxonomy right now.
+We are not currently using sequence sourced outside of NCBI.
 A solution to this problem is planned, see this [issue](https://gitlab.internal.sanger.ac.uk/malariagen1/misc_utils/kraken_flu/-/issues/8).

 The ```FastaHandler``` class provides the methods for reading and writing FASTA files.
 The ```KrakenDbBuilder``` class uses a ```TaxonomyHandler``` and a ```FastaHandler``` object to create the modified taxonomy and cross-link the FASTA headers to the taxonomy before writing the modified taxonomy and sequence files to the output folder.